Calm as a Spiritual Practice

 One return at a time.

-Your spirit lives inside your body, and your body needs safety to settle.
+Your spirit lives inside your body, and your body needs a sense of safety in order to settle.

 Put your feet on the floor.